 - Experienced barriers to becoming a home buyer.
 This could be difficulty qualifying for a mortgage, an inability to save enough for a down payment and closing costs, or low credit scores.

-- Currently live or work in Frederick County (for a minimum of one year).
+- Currently lives or works in Frederick County (for a minimum of one year).

 - A total family income between 30% and 80% of Frederick County’s median income.
 See the below chart for qualifications.

 Based on the concept of partnership, Habitat for Humanity commits to working with the local community to renovate Land Trust houses and sell them to qualified buyers with a low-interest mortgage.
 In turn, Land Trust home buyers must contribute “sweat equity” on the home renovation or volunteer in other ways.
 Additionally, they must attend home ownership workshops, follow program guidelines and repay their mortgage.

 To be considered for the Land Trust program…